basmilius/weather-icons/README.md

 ### ⚒ Process
 - An icon is designed in Adobe Illustrator.
 - Icons are exported to plain SVG files.
-- Animations are added by editing svg files.
+- Animations are added by editing SVG files.
 - A node.js script minifies the SVG's.

 ### 🎨 Design files